Greetings & well met! I’m Ailene.

 Ailene was a finalist in the 2018 Emergent award at the New Zealand Art Show and twice, the recipient of the Oriel Hoskins Scholarship to complete her Diploma of Art and Creativity (Honours) through The Learning Connexion.
-Her art has won a Special Merit Award at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
+Her art has won awards at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
 She has shown her work at exhibitions and galleries throughout New Zealand and around the world, and is a regular at the local arts weekend open studio tour.

 When not bringing to life images full of magic and wonder, you’ll find her weaving stormlight, crossing the wall, storming the castle, or working as a software developer because she also loves being a nerd.